MarioLisbona/CA-T2A2-API-Webserver/README.md

 There are no cascade delete's in these statements because neither of the other models linked to a reply, a user and a post, should be deleted if a reply is deleted.

-### Users Model
+### **User Model**

-This SQLAlchemy model has a relationship where both its partners sit on the many side and thus the Users model does not contain a foreign key.
+This SQLAlchemy model has a relationship where both its partners sit on the many side and thus the User model does not contain a foreign key.
 When establishing the variables to make each of its related objects, posts and replies, available to be used, the cascade delete will be needed on both variables.
 This is because if a user is deleted, all its associations, the posts and replies that the user has created need to be deleted.

 ```py
 posts = db.relationship('Post', back_populates='user', cascade='all, delete')
 replies = db.relationship('Reply', back_populates='user', cascade='all, delete')
 ```

 The examples above describe how the relationships are established between the models.

 The Marshmallow schema's that have been created in this API will make use of the above relationships between the models when displaying responses to the end user.
 Each schema contains a fields variable inside a `class Meta:` statement.
 Each of the attributes inside the fields tuple will be displayed when that schema is called.

-### Post Schema
+### **Post Schema**

 The attributes for each post model are id, title, date, time, is_active, consent and channel.
 But as you can see in the code below, there are two extra attributes listed, user and replies.